thedarredondo/data-science-fundamentals/README.md

 - 20% for including relevant visualizations, and explaining those visualizations.

-- 20% for an oral presentation that covers all the above
+- 10% for an oral presentation that covers all the above

-This adds up to 110%, so it is possible for students to earn extra credit.

-Once the dealine for a project has passed, students are given one day to collaborate as much as they like in preperation for oral presentations.
+Once the dealine for a project has passed, I give students one day to collaborate as much as they like in preperation for oral presentations.
 This also gives me time to grade.

-The next day, I will select a random sample of students to present.
+The next day, I select a random sample of students to present.
 I'll average those students' presentation performances, and apply that average as everyone's presentation grade.

-I may also decide, after the intial round of grading, to make everyone present, and give them each an individual presentation grade.

 #### Late policy/Absence Policy

-Medical emergincies, with a doctor's note, are the only exceptions to the below policies.

 - Projects:
   - First late project penatly: max grade of a 90; 0 for the presentation grade.
   - Second: max grade is a 70, and I will deprioritize grading it.
   - Third or more: max grade is a 60, and I will deprioritize grading it.
 - Class participation:
-  - Lowest class participation grade per 9 week grading period is dropped.
-This forgives students for having a bad week.
-  - If students only see me one time in a week, for any reason, they can earn up to four stars that week.
+  - Absent students are exempt from that week's participation grade.
 - Exercises:
   - Late exercises will be given a grade of 40.